 Allow your breathing to become deep and slow.
-(That is, do not force it to become deep and slow, but simply observe the breath.
+(That is, do not force it to become deep and quiet, but observe the breath.
 Independent observation will naturally slow down your breathing.)

 The key is to stay relaxed and avoid trying to force exercise.
-Stop wanting or expecting any results as this will create tension that will block the flow of energy in this process.
+Stop wanting or expecting any results, as this will create tension that will block energy flow in this process.

 Why this meditation works

-By focusing your attention on the pineal gland, you are focusing your internal energy on this region.
+By focusing your attention on the pineal gland, you focus your internal energy on this region.

 This relaxed approach releases neuropeptides and nitric oxide, which trigger the relaxation response.
-These chemicals will allow you to move into deeper meditation while stimulating the third eye region.
+These chemicals will allow you to move into more profound meditation while stimulating the third eye region.

 Remember that melatonin is the main chemical produced and circulated by the pineal gland.
-It is not surprising that in the brains of meditators they find an increase in the secretion of melatonin.
+It is not surprising that in the brains of meditators, they find an increase in melatonin secretion.

 Using functional magnetic resonance imaging of individuals in a particular form of sitting meditation, researchers from Taiwan University found that meditation activates the activation of the pineal gland.

-You will know that your third eye meditation is working when you begin to feel slight pressure in this region or a throbbing sensation.
-You may feel as if there is a mini heart beating on your forehead, an unusual sensation for sure.
+You will know that your third eye meditation is working when you feel a slight pressure in this region or a throbbing sensation.
+You may feel as if there is a mini heart beating on your forehead, an unusual feeling for sure.

 Pineal Gland Activation Method: Observing the Sun

-One thing with fair certainty: For those of us committed to actualizing our higher potential, we must be willing to challenge everything we think we know.
+One thing with fair certainty: For those committed to actualizing our higher potential, we must be willing to challenge everything we think we know.

-We repeatedly learn that most of what I have been “taught” is either completely wrong or simply very limited.
+We repeatedly learn that most of what I have been “taught” is either completely wrong or limited.
 And sungazing is a perfect example.

 Gazing at the sun is a powerful and ancient technique with enormous benefits.
-The theory behind observing the sun is that you are absorbing the sun’s energy directly through your eyes and skin.
+The theory behind observing the sun is that you absorb the sun’s energy directly through your eyes and skin.

 The man who eats the sun

 A team of doctors from the University of Pennsylvania examined Hira Ratan Manek 24/7 for 130 days.
-They confirmed his claims that it survives largely in sunlight with a minimal amount of water.
+They confirmed his claims that it survives mainly in sunlight with a minimal amount of water.

-Neuroscientist Andrew Newberg and pineal gland authority George Bernard studied Hira Ratan Manek’s brain during this 130-day period.
+Neuroscientist Andrew Newberg and pineal gland authority George Bernard studied Hira Ratan Manek’s brain during these 130 days.
 They discovered that the gray cells in Hira Ratan Manek’s brain are regenerating.

 Also, the pineal gland contracts in individuals after their mid-fifties.
-In Hira Ratan Manek’s case, this 64-year-old man’s pineal gland was expanding!
+In Hira Ratan Manek’s case, this 64-year-old man’s pineal gland expanded!
 (His pineal was measured at 8 x 11 mm compared to the maximum average size of 6 x 6 mm.)

 Sunlight reduces the harmful effects of artificial blue light.
 Here, we are learning that the support of the sun goes further: the sun can help us restore the original size and function of this all-important gland.

-Note : Most recently, during began to eat.
-Apparently, the documentary “Eat the Sun” exposes it as a fraud, but it is more likely that it is a consequence of an archetype that owns it.
+Note: Most recently, during began to eat.
+The documentary “Eat the Sun” exposes it as a fraud, but it is more likely to be a consequence of an archetype that owns it.

-Like many of the so-called “gurus,” he inflated himself and now cannot regulate his behavior.
+Like many so-called “gurus,” he inflated himself and now cannot regulate his behavior.
 Sungazing, like all techniques, must be used responsibly and with great care.